AphelionWasTaken/PySN/README.md

 # PySN
-A simple tool for downloading Title Updates for PlayStation 3, PlayStation 4, and PlayStation Vita games, as well as Firmware for those systems.
+PySN is a program which downloads Title Update PKGs and Firmware PUPs for the PlayStation 3, PlayStation 4, and PlayStation Vita directly from Sony's servers.

+Features:
+- Windows, Linux, and MacOS support
+- A clean and easy to use GUI
+- SHA-1 hash verification of downloads and owned files
+- Ability to search RPCS3's games.yml
+- Support for DRM-Free Title Updates
+- Most recent Firmware downloads for all 3 consoles
+  - includes PS4 recovery FW, Vita fonts, and Vita preinst FW

 If you prefer the command line version of this tool, it can be found [here](https://github.com/AphelionWasTaken/PySN_CMD).